tundra-labs/tundra-tracker-docs/docs/dongle_faq.md

 The SW3 yes, but we recommend against placing the SW5 and SW7 inside the frunk as that may cause overheating.

 ## Where shall I contact if my Dongle is dead or broken?
-First we recommend checking out the forum and going through our "troubleshooting guide".
+First we recommend checking out the forum and going through our "troubleshooting guide" (to be added).
 If you still need support after, you can reach out to us [here](https://tundra-labs.com/pages/contact-us)

 Please send only one email per support request to limit the number of tickets and to help us get through them faster.
 Thank you!